This translation is incomplete. Please help translate this article from English

 Documentobject.
 In this article, we'll look at how to use the DOM in detail, along with some other interesting APIs that can alter your environment in interesting ways.

 - Another very common task in modern websites and applications is retrieving individual data items from the server to update sections of a webpage without having to load an entirely new page.
-This seemingly small detail has had a huge impact on the performance and behavior of sites, so in this article, we'll explain the concept, and look at technologies that make it possible, such as
+This seemingly small detail has had a huge impact on the performance and behavior of sites.
+In this article, we'll explain the concept, and look at technologies that make it possible, such as

 XMLHttpRequestand the Fetch API.